vulcand/vulcand/README.md

 # remove location with id 'loc1' from host 'example.com'
 $ vulcanctl location rm --host example.com --id loc1

+# update upstream of the location 'loc1' in host 'example.com' to be 'u2'
+# this redirects the traffic gracefully from endpoints in the previous upstream
+# to endpoints of the upstream 'u2', see drain for connection draining
+$ vulcanctl location set_upstream --host example.com --id loc1 --up u2
 ```

 Rate limit